Dissertation Writing: How to Write Better Academic Papers and Research Articles?

 Now that you have a great plan set for your work, it is the time to execute the best of it.
 The execution process starts by writing the planned paragraphs one by one.
 Make sure that your paragraphs are neither too long nor too short.
 Also, the sentences must be of the relevant length and of readable complexity.
 Images, lists, and graphs must be used at the places they are required with explained captions if needed.

-A dissertation can be typed to any word processor, like Microsoft Word, and there you can use spellcheckers to make the content look spotless.
-There are also some dissertation writing services available online.
+A dissertation can be typed into any word processor, like Microsoft Word, Google Docs etc., and there you can use spellcheckers to make the content look spotless.
+There are also some paper writing services available online.

 Revision is the last step of dissertation writing.
 In this process, scholar eliminates all the possibilities of any mistakes that can be made.
 It is better to ask the mentor for a revision.
 If that is not possible, you can again hire editors or senior scholars who are professionally excelled in your writing area.

-After all you have written, you dissertation will be of less meaning if that doesn’t look better.
-You should be concerned about
+After all that you have written, you dissertation will be of less meaning if that doesn’t look better.
+You should be concerned about.

 For academic writing, a simple and highly readable font must be used.
-We suggest the use of Arial or Helvetica like sans-serif fonts for headings & titles and at least 12pt Libre Baskerville or Georgia like serif fonts for paragraphs.
+We suggest the use of Arial or Helvetica like sans-serif fonts for headings & titles and at least 12pt Times New Roman, Charter or Georgia like serif fonts for paragraphs.
 For captions and codes, monospace fonts would look the best.

-If you are going to print your thesis/dissertation on an A4 or larger page format, you must try two column paragraphs with the introduction, the abstracts and other noticeable content being single-columned.
+If you are going to print your thesis/paper on an A4 or larger page format, you must try two-column paragraphs with the introduction, the abstracts and other noticeable content being single-columned.
 A sample of such an explanation is visible in this image:

 It’s optional to use footnotes, but page numbers must be included somewhere in the page.
 This helps readers and fellow researchers cite your work accurately.